 You can opt for unlimited data on most plans, though most require you sign up for multiple months at a time.
 This isn’t an issue, however, as you’re going to get a great deal, as well as brilliant coverage.
 And if that wasn’t enough, Three offers 5G at no additional cost.
 That means if you get a 5G in a few month’s time, it will get immediate access to 5G.

 Again, I’ve highlighted some deals that caught my eye below.
-Have a look at Three’s constantly changing range of SIM-only deals and see just how cheaply you can run your smartphone.
+Have a look at Three’s ever-growing range of deals and see just how cheaply you can run your smartphone.

 - 24 Month SIM + Unlimited Data + Unlimited Calls & Texts + 5G-Ready – £10.00 Per Month

 - 12 Month SIM + Unlimited Data + Unlimited Calls & Texts + 5G-Ready – £22.00 Per Month

 - 1 Month SIM + Unlimited Data + Unlimited Calls & Texts + 5G-Ready – £26.00 Per Month

 Vodafone’s SIM-only deals are nice and simple: you have about 10 options to choose from, ranging from totally unlimited plans to cheaper plans with data limits (the lowest is 2GB per month).